Many Shopify sellers are saying they are stuck in a loop of incorrect stock counts.

 Shopify handles POS scanning well, but inventory-focused workflows become more limited as operations grow.

-What Shopify handles well
+What Shopify does well:

-- Assigning barcodes to products
+- Assigning barcodes to products and variants

 - Basic stock adjustments

-- POS barcode scanning
+- POS barcode scanning at checkout

-Where limitations appear
+Where the limitations show up:

 - No advanced inventory counting workflows